 - Provide mentoring training for D.Min.
-Field Mentor. - Provide an honorarium each year for the first two years of mentoring.
-This will be paid during the 12th and 24th month of mentoring.
-Should close mentoring need to extend beyond the first two years, the mentoring fee will be renegotiated. - Initiate Periodic Reviews and provide sufficient notice that narrative evaluations can be prepared and e-mailed to the D.Min. office prior to the review. • Give support and guidance to the Field Mentor as appropriate and/or as requ iested.
+Field Mentor. - Initiate Periodic Reviews and provide sufficient notice that narrative evaluations can be prepared and e-mailed to the D.Min. office prior to the review. - Give support and guidance to the Field Mentor as appropriate and/or as requested.